Skip to main content

 Operation and expansion

-On-prem, cloud and hybridAdaptable to existing infrastructure specifications and distributed deployment scenarios.
+On-prem, cloud and hybridAdaptable to existing infrastructure requirements and distributed operating models.

-Roles, rights, governanceControl of productive use across teams, locations, clients and responsibilities.
+Roles, rights, governanceManagement of productive use across teams, locations, clients, and responsibilities.

-Open source basis and expandabilityExpansion with own modules, services, dashboards, analysis functions and AI components.
+Open source basis and expandabilityCan be expanded with custom modules, services, dashboards, analytics features, and AI components.

 Operating models and deployment